-This FACT indicates the psychological distress levels of adults in each Australian capital city, per 100,000 persons.
+This FACT indicates the psychological distress levels of adults in each Australian state, per 100,000 persons.

 Mental health problems can stem from factors that are associated with attributes of a low socio-economic background, such as unemployment, lower income and poor physical health.
-The numbers, obtained from the State of Australian Cities 2011 Report, uses data gathered from the Kessler Psychological Distress Scale.
+The numbers use data gathered from the Kessler Psychological Distress Scale.
 The scale measures non-specific psychological distress based on 10 questions asked of respondents about negative emotional states.